gpdowney/lightweightLSAT/pages/fundamentals/pitfalls.md

 Here are four suggestions to find the balance:

 - Memorize knowledge, but practice skills.
-For example, memorize the common conclusion keywords.
+For example, memorize the common fact words.
 And then practice spotting them in the wild.
 - Make a flashcard for everything that feels obvious so that it stays obvious.
 - Keep it simple.
 If you can't simplify what you learned, then perhaps you haven't fully understood it.
 Plus simple ideas are easier to memorize.
 - Test your knowledge against the test.
 Revise or discard any knowledge that does not help you.